mseong123/protocount-nodejs-mysql/README.md

 **Install 8.0 and above versions only and use recommended installation options.**

-3) Once MySQL server is installed, log into MySQL server instance using the root account (created during installation process) and create a MySQL account which mysql-node npm package driver can connect to. **Please type in the following SQL command specifically once logged into root account in order for driver to work**
+3) Once MySQL server is installed, log into MySQL server instance using the root account (created during installation process) and create a MySQL account which mysql-node npm package driver can connect to. **Use the following SQL command AS SPECIFIED to create the account in order for the driver to work**

 ```
 CREATE USER '<username>' IDENTIFIED WITH mysql_native_password BY '<password>';